-Although maybe not yet as popular in Hungary as in America, expats living in Budapest will still be able to find a great many things to do here for Valentine’s Day.
+Although maybe not yet as popular in Hungary as in the USA, expats living in Budapest will still be able to find a great many romantic activities in Budapest to do for Valentine’s Day.
 Flower shops and restaurants will be getting out their big guns for the upcoming special occasion.

 More likely than not, there will be many shops and stores decorated with red and pink cut-outs and doilies.
 Valentine’s Day is a day commemorating lovers and on February 14th many couples will be out dining or doing fun activities like ice skating at Vajdahunyad Castle in City Park or getting pampered at a local spa like the Széchenyi thermal bath house.